Areas of Study

 The sociological study of health, illness and medicine is a vibrant part of the graduate and undergraduate curriculum.
 Courses examine the production of disease and the cultural meanings of illness, the social organization of the medical care system, the impact of science and technology upon health, the social meanings of genetics and new conceptualizations of the body and health.
 Related courses are offered on the sociology of aging, birth and death.
 Study of medical anthropology and health policy are available in cognate departments.

-Politics and Social Change
+Culture and Social Change

 Theory and Methods

-In addition to our four main topical areas, the department also provides students with a thorough training in theory and methodology.
+In addition to our three main topical areas, the department also provides students with a thorough training in theory and methodology.
 The department's long tradition of cutting edge theory and qualitative research has been deepened and renovated over the years since Everett Hughes, Kurt Wolff, Lewis Coser and Egon Bittner gave them their distinctive stamp.

 Our theory curriculum covers classical, contemporary, and critical social theory.
 Methodological training includes field methods and ethnography, as well as comparative, historical and quantitative research.